26 Avril 2022

 From CANADA •

-presents a chill and immersive debut single, titled , bringing distinct linfluenced by such notable artists as Neils Frahm, Olafur Arnalds, Ludovico Enaudi, BVG, Agnes Obel, Tibeauthetraveller and Grouper.
+Kaapstaad presents a chill and immersive debut single, titled 'Night', bringing distinct lofi chamber beats from the Baltic and beyond, influenced by such notable artists as Neils Frahm, Olafur Arnalds, Ludovico Enaudi, BVG, Agnes Obel, Tibeauthetraveller and Grouper.

-Kaapstaad is the solo electronic project of Tim Spelman, the driving force behind indie pop outfit and .
-Sweeping onto the scene with with his second single for release on May 6, Kaapstaad as an outlet for his more introspective, downtempo solo creations.
+Kaapstaad is the solo electronic project of Tim Spelman, the driving force behind indie pop outfit Tiny Fighter and post-rock project Fire To The Stars.
+Sweeping onto the scene with 'Night' with his second single 'Aula' for release on May 6, Kaapstaad as an outlet for his more introspective, downtempo solo creations.

 "Night’ was originally composed for a short film score that never saw the light of the day.
 Intended as a lullaby-meets-soundscape, the idea was to combine a simple melody with field recordings taken out in a Swedish forest at night - that's the rain, insects and crackles you can hear in the background of the song," says Tim Spelman.